U-238/MultiplayerTextBasedUNO/README.md

 I threw this together really quickly.
 It's not particularly good, but it works.

-Want to play right away?
-Download the latest snapshot from http://uno.u-238.net

 To build from source: clone this repo and type "mvn package" in the root directory to build uno.jar